honmashironeko/ProxyCat/README-EN.md

 - Your download, installation, and usage actions indicate you have read and agreed to be bound by the above agreement.

 ## Change Log

+### 2025/01/03

+- Centralize the management of configuration parameters into configuration files to improve maintenance convenience.
+- Fix some known bugs and improve stability and concurrency capabilities.

 ### 2025/01/02